Paolo Guerrero's shattered World Cup dream prompts calls for anti-doping reform

 "We fail to see the purpose and benefit for our sport of such a sanction.
 The tribunals recognized there was no intent by Paolo Guerrero to cheat.
 Mandatory sanctions, with such severe consequences, do not help the fight against doping and rob a player of the pinnacle of his career."

+"Unfortunately when it comes to change, reform and adjusting something which just isn't right, it always takes someone to suffer -- something of a sacrificial lamb," said Orsatti.

+"In this case we're seeing Guerrero being the one being caught in the firing line.
+Even though you have no intent to cheat -- which everyone agrees around the case -- you are still banned according to the doping rules for one to two years."

-The FIFPro spokesperson went on to propose an alternative anti-doping system that protects both the sport's integrity and the athletes going forward.
+FIFPro proposes an alternative anti-doping system that protects both the sport's integrity and the athletes going forward.

 "Other sports especially in the United States have proven that in cooperation with the athletes, organized in their unions, effective, fair and strong anti-doping systems can be built," said Baer-Hoffman.